-Lunches and breakfasts are currently available to ALL students FREE of charge.
-If your child does not want the school lunches, please plan to pack a lunch each day.
-Daily lunch deliveries are very disruptive to the school environment, and when they arrive late, students miss out on crucial instruction time.
+Lunches and breakfasts are available to ALL students FREE of charge.
+If your child does not want the school lunches, please plan to pack a lunch.
+Daily lunch deliveries are very disruptive to the school environment, and when they arrive late, students missout on crucial instruction time.

-Lunchroom Aides are on duty to aid students during this time.
+Lunchroom Aides are on duty to assist students during this time.
 Service Squad members assist the aides.
 Students are expected to follow Lunch Rules as listed.

 Outside food and beverage delivery policy: The District does not allow the delivery of food and beverages from outside vendors or fast food establishments for a student's breakfast or lunch meal.
 All meals are to be provided by either our Food Service program or prepared at home and sent with your student.
 Outside food delivery is a safety concern.
 We do not want to have strangers and people that we do not know coming to our buildings with delivery bags.
-It also is a workload issue for office personnel.
-Managing multiple food deliveries during lunch time becomes an additional responsibility for our office staff.
-The District works hard to provide a variety of healthy, good-tasting food in its cafeterias, and students are always free to bring their own lunch to school.
+The District provides a variety of healthy, good-tasting food in its cafeterias, and students are always free to bring their own lunch to school.
 We will continue to follow our past practice of making sure students receive lunch if they forget to bring one from home.